asteroid-lang/asteroid/Asteroid User Guide.md

 which is the value computed by the `eval` function given the values of associated with the variables `a` and `b`, and the first-class pattern `P`.
-Of course, first-class patterns can be used to destructure the contructed value,
+Of course, first-class patterns can be used to destructure the constructed value,
 ```
 load system "io".
 let P = pattern with ([a],[b]).